wizardofki-mage/MyStack/README.md

 - Type java MyStack in the command line after compiling it, and the output should be the same as the screenshot below.

 ## Minimum hardware requirements
-- Although I developed this on a fairly recent Windows 11 PC, this program should run comfortably on any working computer with sufficient processing power, RAM, a monitor manufactured within the past 15-20 years, and an Internet connection to download the .java source files.
+- Although I developed this on a fairly recent Windows 11 PC, this program should run comfortably on any working computer with sufficient processing power, RAM, a monitor manufactured within the past 15-20 years, and an Internet connection to download the .java source file.
 - I used JDK version 21 to compile this source code, so your computer will have to be capable of installing and running that version of the JDK and its corresponding built-in JRE.

 ## Screenshots